matthieugomez/topdecompose/README.md

 This package provides a command to decompose the growth of an average quantity in a top percentile (in particular, the average wealth).
-This follows the decomposition in  *Decomposing the Growth of Top Wealth Shares* by Matthieu Gomez
+This implements the accountiong framework defined in [Decomposing the Growth of Top Wealth Shares](https://www.matthieugomez.com/files/topshares.pdf) by Matthieu Gomez

 ```
 topdecompose varname  [,  top(dummyvariable) save(filename) replace clear Detail]